Considering Running Your Business From Home? – Find Out If Your Home Office Needs Planning Permission

 Working from home is a cost-effective and flexible solution for most SMEs and start-ups to grow their business.
-But for many SMEs, working from a spare bedroom or kitchen table can only get you so far before needing to create a dedicated workspace in your home.
+However, for many SMEs, working from a spare bedroom or kitchen table can only get you so far before you need to create a dedicated workspace in your home.

-Having a dedicated space is one of the best tips that you can follow when running a business from home.
+Having a dedicated space is one of the best tips for running a business from home.
 It allows you to create a space to focus, ‘clock in’ and dedicate time to your business – without letting your home life creep into the picture.

-So let’s move onto the ins and outs of making a dedicated business space at home – and answer the all-important question: do you need planning permission for a home office or not?
+So let’s move onto the ins and outs of making a dedicated business space at home – and answer the all-important question: do you need planning permission for your dream home office?

 Anyone can run a business from home.
 But there are a few factors that mean that you will have to get permission, including what type of business you’re running, whether you will have clients inside the house and ultimately, what structural changes you want to implement.